-Or pinpoint all of the healthiest options on the menu, then order the fried everything.
-And we also might stare down a mountain of bills, debts, and other expenses, then just continue the same spending habits—complete with a lament about how adulting is hard.
+We humans like to take the easy road.
+We might notice the healthiest options on the menu, then order the fried everything.
+Or stare down a mountain of bills, then continue the same spending habits.

-But just like a diet probably won’t reduce your waistline overnight, a debt management plan isn’t likely to work magic on your finances out of the gate.
-If you tailor your plan to fit your life, however, it’s possible to hang in there for the long haul.
+But just like a diet probably won’t reduce your waistline overnight, a debt management plan isn’t likely to work magic on your finances right off the bat.
+If you tailor your plan to fit your life, however, it’s possible to see long-lasting changes.

 Creating a Debt Management Plan

 Laying Out Your Debt